krishNA2000000/C-Programs/README.md

     return 0;
 }

+Real-Life Application Example: Area of a Circle Program Explanation:
+#define PI 3.14159

+Declares a symbolic constant named PI with a value of 3.14159.

+Used instead of hard-coding the value everywhere.

+The program prompts the user to enter the radius of a circle.

+It then calculates the area using the formula:

+Area=𝜋×𝑟^2

+Here, PI is used as the value of π (pi).

+Benefits in Real-Life Use:
+If the value of π ever needs to be updated (e.g., for higher precision), you only change it once in the #define.

+Makes mathematical expressions more readable.

+Helps in writing clean and professional code.

 Chapter 2: Exercise programs
 // Given the values of the variables x,y, and z write a program to rotate their values such that x has the value of y, y has the value of z, and z has the value of x. in c programming language